Learnware-LAMDA/Learnware/README.md

 If you decide in favor of providing your own statistical specification file, `stat.json`, the `Learnware Market` can further refine the selection of learnwares from the previous step.
 This second-stage search leverages statistical information to identify one or more learnwares that are most likely to be beneficial for your task.

-For example, the code below executes learnware search when using Reduced Set Kernel Embedding as the statistical specification:
+For example, the code below executes learnware search when using Reduced Kernel Mean Embedding as the statistical specification:

 ```python
 import learnware.specification as specification